 Less significant matters are dealt with by the Local Council of Monuments in each area.

-The archaeological legislation includes a number of urban planning laws and regulations governing building activity near archaeological sites (General Building Regulation, Law 2508/1997 and New Building Regulation, Law 4067/2012).
-These come under the jurisdiction of the Ministry of Reconstruction of Production, Environment and Energy.
-However, all private and public activities must comply with the archaeological law (3028/2002)
+The archaeological legislation includes a number of urban planning laws and regulations governing building activity near archaeological sites (General Building Regulation, Law 2508/1997, New Building Regulation, Law 4067/2012 and Control and Protection of Built Environment and other provisions, Law 4495/2017).
+These come under the jurisdiction of the Ministry of Environment and Energy.
+However, all private and public activities must comply with the archaeological law (Law 3028/2002).

 Greece has ratified the following Conventions:

 - Convention for the Protection of Cultural Property in the event of Armed Conflict (1954) and the two Protocols thereto (1954 and 1999).
 Law 1114/81, Official Gazette 6/A/08.01.1981 and Law 3317/05, Official Gazette 45/A/23.02.2005

 - Convention on the Means of Prohibiting and Preventing Illicit Import, Export and Transfer of Ownership of Cultural Property (1970).
 Law 1103/80, Official Gazette 297/A/29.12.1980